Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 </property>
 ```

-This will allow your MapReduce jobs to use Tachyon for their input and output files.
+This will allow your MapReduce jobs to use Alluxio for their input and output files.
 If you are
-using HDFS as the under storage system for Tachyon, it may be necessary to add these properties to
+using HDFS as the under storage system for Alluxio, it may be necessary to add these properties to
 the `hdfs-site.xml` file as well.

 ## Using Hadoop 2.x